-Legislation Title:

-AN ORDINANCE relating to City employment; authorizing the execution of a collective bargaining agreement between The City of Seattle and the Joint Crafts Council; and ratifying and confirming certain prior acts.
+Legislation Title: AN ORDINANCE relating to City employment; authorizing the execution of collective bargaining agreements between The City of Seattle and certain unions; and ratifying and confirming certain prior acts.

-Summary and background of the Legislation:

-This legislation authorizes the Mayor to implement a collective bargaining agreement between the City of Seattle ("City") and the Joint Crafts Council ("JCC").
-The collective bargaining agreement is a four-year agreement on wages, benefits, hours and other working conditions for the time period January 1, 2015 through December 31, 2018.
-This legislation affects up to approximately 1,100 regularly appointed City employees.
+Summary and background of the Legislation: This legislation authorizes the Mayor to implement three collective bargaining agreements between the City of Seattle ("City") and certain unions:1) Washington State Council of County and City Employees Local 21Z unit, 2) Public, Professional & Office-Clerical Employees and Drivers Local 763 Supervisors unit and 3) Public, Professional & Office-Clerical Employees and Drivers Local 763 unit.
+The collective bargaining agreements are four-year agreements on wages, benefits, hours and other working conditions for the time period January 1, 2015 through December 31, 2018.
+This legislation affects up to approximately 100 regularly appointed City employees.

-The collective bargaining agreement provides for wage adjustments of 2 percent in 2015, 2 percent in 2016, 2.5 percent in 2017 and 2.75 percent in 2018.
-Eleven titles will also receive a 3.5 percent adjustment in 2015 to address recruitment and retention issues1.
+The collective bargaining agreements provide for wage adjustments of 2 percent in 2015, 2 percent in 2016, 2.5 percent in 2017 and 2.75 percent in 2018.
 Employees who work a graveyard or swing shift will receive an additional \$0.10 per hour effective on December 30, 2015.
 Employees in 2016 will receive an increase of \$20 for boots, clothing or tools, and an additional \$20 increase for the same in 2017.
-The agreements also provide for bringing all wages up to \$15 per hour effective April 1, 2015, ahead of the city Minimum Wage schedule (Ordinance 124490).

-The City and unions will continue health care cost sharing as agreed upon in the previous agreement: the City will pay up to 7 percent of annual healthcare cost increases and then additional costs will be covered by the Rate Stabilization Fund.
+The City and unions agreed to continue health care cost sharing the same as in the previous agreements: the City will pay up to 7 percent of annual healthcare cost increases and then additional costs will be covered by the Rate Stabilization Fund.
 Once that Fund is exhausted, the City will pay 85 percent and employees will pay 15 percent of any additional costs.

-The collective bargaining agreement provides other terms and conditions of the four-year agreement.
+The collective bargaining agreements provide other terms and conditions of the four-year agreements.
 Employees who furloughed in 2010 will receive the same number of hours taken and those hours will be split equally in 2016 and 2017; the leave cannot be cashed out or carried over from year to year.
 The City and unions also agreed to a SCERS II retirement system for new employees hired on or after January 1, 2017, among other items.